sayakpaul/tt-scale-flux/README.md

 ```

 This should output a collage of the best images generated in each search round, grouped by the same prompt.

+## Controlling the pipeline checkpoint and `__call__()` args

+This is controlled via the `--pipeline_config_path` CLI args.
+By default, it uses [`configs/flux.1_dev.json`](./configs/flux.1_dev.json).
+You can either modify this one or create your own JSON file to experiment with different pipelines.
+We provide some predefined configs for PixArt-Sigma, SDXL, and SD v1.5.

 ## Controlling the "scale"